 Robotic Process Automation (RPA) is a technology enjoying a renaissance across all industries changing the way businesses function and providing substantial savings to operational costs.
-RPA technology has been shown to improve the efficiency of process completion across a bevy of business departments at low cost.
+RPA technology has been shown to improve the efficiency of process completion across a bevy of business departments at a low cost.

 With RPA technology, humans can conduct more impactful and meaningful work while RPA handles the previously time-consuming tasks.
 Though RPA implementation can be affected by the complexity of a task, this technology solution is easily coupled with other technologies such as machine learning and speech recognition.
 This coupling enhances RPA and incorporates a cognitive technology solution, intelligent process automation (IPA), that is more malleable to changing situations and business environments.